-A festival focused on building community while reconnecting to nature through local waste reduction solutions, live demonstrations, inspiring learning opportunities, and local arts and cultural experiences.
+A festival focused on building community by reconnecting to nature through local waste reduction solutions, live demonstrations, inspiring learning opportunities, and local arts and cultural experiences.

 Terese Bowors will explore how to cultivate a sustainable, intentional relationship with cannabis for healing, growing, and making your own medicine.